ibm-cloud-docs/power-iaas/network-architecture-WIP.md

 Use the following architecture diagram for connectivity between multiple Power Systems Virtual Server locations when high bandwidth is not required and high or variable latency can be tolerated.
 Client is responsible for deploying the configuration including Direct Link Connects, GRE tunnels, Proxies/Gatways etc. Infrastructure should be sized for the required performance.

-  1.When you have your VMs in more than one Power Systems Virtual Server locations that are provisioned for resiliency, PVS-Location1 to PVS-Location2 connectivity can occur  through the IBM Cloud network by using proxy servers.
+  1. When you have your VMs in more than one Power Systems Virtual Server locations that are provisioned for resiliency, PVS-Location1 to PVS-Location2 connectivity can occur  through the IBM Cloud network by using proxy servers.
 You also need GRE tunnels for the transit.
   2. Configure Direct Link Connect with GRE configuration at both the Power Systems Virtual Server locations for connectivity with the IBM Cloud network.
 Network bandwidth and latency depends on Direct Link Connect service, proxy gateway, and IBM Cloud network.

     This configuration is under test.
 Therefore, you must test your configuration before using this architecture for production use.
     {: note}